greenwyrt/plover2CAT/README.md

 ## Getting help

 Two ways: 1) Send a message over Discord.
-I am plants#4820 or 2) Open an issue on Github.
+I am plants#4820 or 2) Open an issue on the [Github repository](https://github.com/greenwyrt/plover2CAT/issues).

 Helpful things to do:
 - Go to `Help` --> `About` to view the version number.